It’s time for a spring cleaning… on your social media profiles, that is.

 When your social media graphic is communicating on a visual level, it helps make your message clearer and your design more memorable.

-For instance, take a look at Arvin Rapadas’ Tumblr graphic for a spring sweepstakes: the title and imagery visually support each other, as a spring bouquet pops up through letters that spell out “Pop-Up Into Spring.”
+For instance, take a look at Arvin Rapadas(opens in a new tab or window)’ Tumblr graphic(opens in a new tab or window) for a spring sweepstakes: the title and imagery visually support each other, as a spring bouquet pops up through letters that spell out “Pop-Up Into Spring.”

 Amber Harmon